dotnet/AspNetCore.Docs/aspnet/publishing/iis.rst

 Troubleshooting:

 - You may have deployed a portable application without installing .NET Core on the server.
 If you are attempting to deploy a portable application and have not installed .NET Core, run the **.NET Core Windows Server Hosting Bundle Installer** on the server.
 See `Install the .NET Core Windows Server Hosting Bundle`_.
 - You may have deployed a portable application and installed .NET Core without restarting IIS.
-Either restart the server or restart IIS with the IISReset command-line utility or using IIS Manager.
+Either restart the server or restart IIS by executing **net stop was /y** followed by **net start w3svc** from the command-line.

 Incorrect `processPath`, missing PATH variable, or *dotnet.exe* access violation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^